 While you might look at a cookie with writing on it and think, “Wow, that looks professional.
 I could never do that.”
 The fact of the matter is, you can.
 And it’s not as hard as you think!
 There are four different ways to do it.

 A projector is the best option for writing on cookies.
 Like the old-school models you used in grade school (am I showing my age here?), the projector will display the image right onto your cookie.
 All you have to do is trace it with your icing, and voila!
 Picture-perfect cookies.

 The downside to using a projector is that it is the most expensive option.
 You don’t want to buy a cheap projector.
-The images might not come out clear enough to trace all of the details, or it might die halfway through your cookie decorating.
+The images might not come out clear enough to trace all of the details, or they might die halfway through your cookie decorating.

-Go ahead, cookie boss – splurge on a top-notch cookie decorating projector, and you will be glad you did.
+Go ahead, cookie boss – splurge on a top-notch cookie-decorating projector, and you will be glad you did.
 To better understand how to properly use the projector to write on cookies, check out this fun decorating video!

 Tissue Paper – Cheap, Quick, and Easy

 I bet you didn’t think the tissue paper hiding in the back of your holiday storage closet was going to be used for cookie decorating, huh?
 Well, think again!
 The color doesn’t technically matter, but I suggest going with white tissue paper so you can see better.
 Then, do the following.